 ETFs are like a bag into which you can put your choice of simple investments.
 This ‘bag’ is a company in its own right that is traded on the stock market.
 Here are a few common questions asked about ETFs:

-- Are the online brokers discretionary (i.e. do they give you advice on what to buy?)
+Are the online brokers discretionary (i.e. do they give you advice on what to buy?)
 No, they only do what you want (i.e. they don’t give offer advice and then charge for their expertise).
 This is why their service is cheaper.
-You read up about these funds (in this article) and just tell them online to go get ’em!
+You read up about funds) and just tell them online to go get ’em!

-- Do you need any specific information about them before you can invest?
+Do you need any specific information about them before you can invest?
 You need the code for the ETF that you want to invest in, which can be found on the search function of the broker’s site that you’re using.
-The main investment companies that offer ETFs are iShares which have a lot of ETFs that track stock market indices in particular and ETF Securities which specialise in commodities ETFs.
+The main investment companies that offer ETFs are iShares, tracking stock market indices, and Wisdom Tree ETF Securities specialising in commodities ETFs.

-Ok.
 First, you’ll need to set up an account with a broker.
 It’s free to register with them and you don’t have to buy anything immediately once you have your account.
 You can join now and wait for months before you invest in anything.
-However, once you do trade it will be very cheap to buy and sell ETFs and you will have constant access to your stock.
-If you use TD Direct Investing it’s straightforward to register, although you will have a few online forms to fill in.
-Here’s how you join:

-- Your address details for the past three years
+- Your address for the last 3 years

 - Your National Insurance number

-You can follow them in the mainstream financial press such as the Financial Times, or on teletext, and of course on the internet, just as you might follow any other stock.
+You can follow them in the mainstream financial press such as the Financial Times, or you can log into your online broker account to track the live status of your ETFs at any time.
 Note: Jasmine has invested in a FTSE 100 ETF.
-Click here to check out our selection of free eBooks and brochures for more useful information.